mpetrovich/stylemark/README.md

     theme: stylemark.themes.solo,

     /*
-        Theme configuration passed to the theme function above.
+        Theme configuration passed to the theme function.

         See theming below.
     */